yujunz/gitlab.com-runbooks/docs/waf/cloudflare-terraform.md

 calls and 3-5 minutes of run time to `plan` and `refresh` operations.
 To avoid this, the following assumption is being made:

-**Any rule not present in the terraform configuration is in it's default configuration***
+**Any rule not present in the terraform configuration is in its default configuration**

 ### Resetting All Rules to `default` mode